RaffaeleLeo/GeneratingTextures-GAN/README.md

 This project implements a deep generative model for **texture synthesis** using a specially designed GAN (Generative Adversarial Network) architecture.

-It loads a pretrained generator and produces high-quality textures from random noise.
+It loads a pre-trained generator and produces high-quality textures from random noise.

 <p align="center">
   <img src="outputs/generated.png" alt="Example Output" width="500"/>